 \subsection{Results on Semi-synthetic Data}

 We first generate two network structures with different generating parameters for the semi-synthetic datasets.
-To show the biases contained in the generated graphs in terms of the proposed metrics, as well as the effectiveness of MPVA for estimating gCF, we train the classic GCN models without any bias mitigation considerations.
-Given the conventional GCN node classification models, we measure the bias and report the results as shown in Table.~\ref{tab:example}, which present the empirical node prediction accuracy, the estimated RD, CF, gCF (highlighted on blue), as well as the ground truth gCF (highlighted on green) that is directly computed by performing interventions on the true causal model.
-As we can see, the node prediction accuracy is high, meaning the models are well-trained and able to make accurate predictions.
-Comparing our estimated gCF (on blue) and the ground truth of gCF (on green), we see that our method can accurately estimate the causal fairness in the graph data.
-We also observe that RD and CF are quite different from gCF, indicating that one cannot simply use RD and CF to estimate gCF.
+To show the biases in the generated graphs under the proposed metrics and evaluate the effectiveness of MPVA for estimating gCF, we train the classic GCN models without any bias mitigation considerations.
+For the conventional GCN node classifiers, we measure bias and report the results in Table~\ref{tab:semi_synthetic_gcn_fairness}.
+The table presents empirical node prediction accuracy, estimated RD, CF, and gCF (highlighted in blue), as well as ground-truth gCF (highlighted in green), which is computed directly by performing interventions on the true causal model.
+The node prediction accuracy is high, which indicates that the models are well trained and make accurate predictions.
+The estimated gCF (blue) closely matches ground-truth gCF (green), showing that our method accurately estimates causal fairness in graph data.
+We also observe that RD and CF differ substantially from gCF, which shows that RD and CF cannot be used as proxies for gCF.